 Home Base Iowa's website has all the necessary information to find talented work.

-To automatically report to IWD an employee separation or refusal of work, please provide the requested information on the Notice of Separation or Refusal of Work web form.
+To automatically report to IWD an employee separation or refusal to return to work, please provide the requested information on the Notice of Separation or Refusal To Return To Work Web Form.

 Skilled Iowa - Now IowaWorks

 The IowaWORKS website works to increase skill levels of Iowa's workforce - which helps people find great jobs, companies find skilled workers, and our state's economy grow and prosper.